Last updated: May 29, 2023

 Here are the key requirements to keep in mind:

-• Your LLC name must be distinct from existing businesses registered in your state.
-Conduct a thorough search of the state's business name database to ensure availability.
+- Your LLC name must be distinct from existing businesses registered in your state.
+Conduct a thorough LLC name search on the state's business name database to ensure availability.

 Choosing an available business name for your LLC is important to avoid future problems with trademark infringement or other issues related to unfair competition.

-If unsure whether your desired company name is taken, search online and check state records before filing other LLC documents.
+If you are unsure whether your desired company name is taken, search online and check state records before filing other LLC documents.

 A registered agent is an individual or entity responsible for receiving legal and official documents on behalf of your LLC.